How to verify a contractor's license in Delaware

 Check a Delaware license against our roster

 Enter a license number for an instant check against ProFix's verified Delaware roster — a head start, not a replacement for the board.
-Then confirm current status at the Division of Revenue + Dept. of Labor contractor registration, which is always the system of record.
+Then confirm current status at the Division of Professional Regulation (DE DPR), which is always the system of record.

 Search by